chuckjaz/chuckjaz.github.io/index.md

       He also worked on XAML tools incorporated into Visual Studio starting in Visual Studio 2005.</p>

-      <p>Before Microsoft he work at Borland on Delphi </a>.
+      <p>Before Microsoft he work at Borland
-      where he was Chief Scientist and Co- then Chief Archtect of Delphi (now part of <a href="http://www.embarcadero.com/">Embarcadero
+      where he was Chief Scientist and Co- then Chief Architect of Delphi (now part of <a href="http://www.embarcadero.com/">Embarcadero
       Technologies)</a></p>
     </div>